 - Isometric math - converting back and forth

 - Implementing isometric tile systems

 - Sorting objects in isometric view

 - Why 2D is Better than 3D (not specifically about games)

-- Offsetting background tiles for better terrain transitions
+- Offsetting background tiles, drawing tiles from corners instead of centers to improve terrain transitions

 - Creating tile seams for textures.

 - Map representations for 2d platformers

 - Computing Line of Sight for Large Areas